-4.8 Clear Memory
+3.8 Clear Memory

-The CLEAR MEMORY function in the Main Menu allows you to reset the timers that record motor run time and drive on time, and to reset the Restart Log, which counts the number of each fault.
+The CLEAR MEMORY function in the Main Menu allows you to reset the timers that record motor run time and drive on time, and to reset the Restart Log which counts the number of each particular fault.

-- 1. Navigate to the CLEAR MEMORY screen and press ENTER to enter this menu. - 2.
-Use the up and down arrows to find RESET TIMERS to CLEAR RESTART LOG. - Press ENTER to reset the selected function.
+- 1. Press MENU to scroll through menu items until CLEAR MEMORY appears on the display. - 2.
+Press ENTER to enter this menu item. - 3.
+Use the up and down arrows to find either RESET TIMERS or CLEAR RESTART LOG. - Press FNTFR to reset the selected function.